 Welcome to Christ Church Parish, Redding, CT

-we are redding's episcopal parish
+we are redding's episcopal parisH

 We are a welcoming community of loving Christians exploring our faith, serving others, and growing in God's love.
 We are active in our community, and take great joy in fulfilling Jesus’ command to love God and our neighbor, in prayer, word, and action.
 All are welcomed, included, and affirmed at Christ Church Parish.
 To find out more, click below!